Accessibility statement

 1. Researcher completes the appropriate submission form and accompanying documentation

-There are three forms for submission of applications for approval - the Full Submission Form, the Standard Submission Form and the Non-Anonymous Interview Checklist.
+There are three different forms for submission of applications for approval - the Full Submission Form, the Standard Submission Form and the Non-Anonymous Interview Checklist.
 It is up to the researcher to determine which form to complete at the outset, using the following guidelines:

 Research involving vulnerable groups, sensitive topics or deception